jaanga/moving-manuals/index.md

 ### Access to Content Delivery Networks( CDN )

-Running on GitHub servers enables access by third-parties such as MaxCLI to deliver apps around the world in an inexpensive and timely fashion
+Running on GitHub servers enables access by third-parties such as [MaxCDN]( https://maxcdn.com/ ) to deliver apps around the world in an inexpensive and timely fashion

 Benefits of using a CDN include:

-* Instant Purge and Provisioning
+* Instant purging and provisioning
-	* Make your new origin deployments seen immediately.
+	* Make new origin deployments seen immediately
-* Real-time Reporting
+* Real-time reporting
-	* reporting and analytics engine gives meaning to your data so you can make informed decisions.
+	* Reporting and analytics engine gives meaning to data to help make informed decisions
-* You can access your logs real-time through our API, our log viewer in the Control Panel or via MaxCLI—our command line interface.
+	* Access logs in real-time through an API through a control panel or command line interface
-* Our real-time reporting system allows you to view, calculate and predict future behavior.
+	* Enables viewing, calculating and predicting future behavior

+***

 ## Pricing